Apple’s New Email Policy: What’s Going to Change and How to Build an Effective Email Marketing Campaign During a High-Privacy Era

 What A/B subject line testing does is send out emails with two different subject line versions to a small share of your audience.
 Then, the one which gets more unique opens wins and is automatically sent to the rest of your email list.

-Can you imagine how hard it will be to determine which subject line is catchier now that the open rates are so unreliable?
+Can you imagine how hard it is to determine which subject line is catchier now that the open rates are so unreliable?
 Exactly.

 Email List Segmentation

-You’ll still be able to segment your audience, only kind of differently now.
+You are still able to segment your audience, only kind of differently now.
 Since open rates are off the table, the new metric suggested for segmenting your audience is…drum roll…click rates.

 Let’s say that in the past, you created a segment for your “most engaged subscribers” after checking how often they open your emails.
 What you’ll want to do now is look at the total click rates of your mail campaign and identify your “most engaged” subscribers based on how often they click on links inside your emails.
 Not a drastically different approach, right?